intercision/voteforyou/readme.rst

 Other Notes
 ###############

-This is my first GitHub project so it might not work at all.
+This is my first GitHub project.
 I cannot be held liable for any damages this code may cause.